federicoig/tambler/README.md

 ## Available Scripts

-In the project directory, you can run:
+If you download the project directory, to visualize it, you can run:

 ### `npm start`